 At the end of the month, you should be able to tally the revenues generated by the movement of stocks.
 You should get details of the sale of each unit of an inventory or even if some has been disposed off or damaged, to ensure that you don’t end up losing out even a penny without it being accounted for.

 8. Data Loading

-As and when you plan to get your pharmacy live, you will definitely be having loads of data to put into the system owing to a large number of items that you will maintain in the pharmacy.
+As and when you plan to get your pharmacy live, you will definitely be having loads of data to put into the system owing to the large number of items that you will maintain in the pharmacy.
 Humanly, it is never possible to put in the details of each inventory one by one, no matter how many resources you put behind it.
 Even if you plan to do it, it will not guarantee you that the data entered into the system is free of any errors.
-So your software should have the facility to load in all the data from a excel/csv file to make your startup pains go away.
+So your software should have the facility to load in all the data from an excel/CSV file to make your startup pains go away.

 All of these features combined will surely help you take your pharmacy to a whole new level.
 So keep this checklist handy and make sure the system you choose can answer YES to all of the above.